blessedjasonmwanza/todo-list-copy/README.md

 # TODO List

 > An advanced Todo List web application built with pure JS, HTML & CSS
+> This todo list will only be used for code review purposes.
+The main code can be found [here](https://blessedjasonmwanza.github.io/todo-list)

 ## Built With